department-of-veterans-affairs/vets-design-system-documentation/src/_content-style-guide/government-forms.md

 In the first instance of body copy, lead with the name of the form, then the form number in parentheses.
 Use "VA Form" in front of the number: VA Form SGLV 8286.

-- **First mention:**
-  Use the Health Benefits Update form (VA Form 10-10EZR) to update your personal, financial, and insurance information.
+- **First mention:** Use the Health Benefits Update form (VA Form 10-10EZR) to update your personal, financial, and insurance information.

 After the first mention, refer to it by VA Form plus the form number by itself.
 Ideally, try to recast the sentence  to refer to it generically, if you can do so without losing clarity about what form we're referring to.

-- **After first mention:**
-  Send the completed VA Form 10-10EZR and any supporting documents to us.
+- **After first mention:** Send the completed VA Form 10-10EZR and any supporting documents to us.
-  OR
-  Send the completed form and any supporting documents to us.
+- **Or:** Send the completed form and any supporting documents to us.